Lawrence woman dies after being stabbed in apparent domestic dispute

 LAWRENCE, MASS.
-(WHDH) - Police say a woman has died from injuries suffered after being stabbed in an apparent domestic dispute in Lawrence on Monday.
+(WHDH) - A woman died Monday from injuries suffered after being stabbed in an apparent domestic dispute in Lawrence, police said.

 Officers responded to a 9-1-1 call from a third party saying a friend had called from a home on Doyle Street requesting an ambulance.
-Officers found a man in his early 30s and a woman in her late 20s suffering from stab wounds.
+Officers found a man in his early 30s and a woman in her late 20s suffering from stab wounds, police said.

 The victims were treated and taken to Lawrence General Hospital, then later transported to Boston hospitals.
 The female victim later died from her injuries.